palashencode/springboot-ref/README.md

 ### Project Specific Documentation
-This can be used as a starter project for testing out endpoints and functionalities;
+This is a reference spring project showing different functionalities.
+The idea is to use this as a reference for copying out snippets and functionalities.

 Imp VM Parameters:
 - -Dfile.encoding=UTF-8 ( to read sql initialization script properly )